catalyst/moodle-tool_clonecategory/README.md

 So, how this works:

 1. Be the moodle administrator.
-2. Navigate to your admin > local plugins > Clone Category
+2. Navigate to your Admin > Plugins > Admin tools > Clone Category
 3. Select the source category, and destination category.
 You can optionally create the destination category by entering both the NAME and IDNUMBER (both must be entered to create a category, which will be created underneath the Desination Parent Category)
 4. Set the course start and end dates.
 The default dates are today and three months from today.
 You'll probably want to change this.
 5. Press the Clone Courses button, and then go make yourself a hot beverage or take a long stroll.
 This process can take many minutes to hours, depending on your source category size